-Article 48 [Entitlements of Members]
+Article 48 [Candidature - Protection of membership - Remuneration]

-(1) Every candidate for election to the Bundestag shall be entitled to the leave necessary for his election campaign.

-(2) No one may be prevented from accepting or exercising the office of Member of the Bundestag.
-No one may be given notice of dismissal or discharged from employment on this ground.

-(3) Members shall be entitled to remuneration adequate to ensure their independence.
+- (1) Every candidate for election to the Bundestag shall be entitled to the leave necessary for his election campaign. - (2) No one may be prevented from accepting or exercising the office of Member of the Bundestag.
+No one may be given notice of dismissal or discharged from employment on this ground. - (3) Members shall be entitled to remuneration adequate to ensure their independence.
 They shall be entitled to the free use of all publicly owned means of transport.
 Details shall be regulated by a federal law.